Onion Boil Recipe – How to Cook Perfectly Soft and Sweet Onions

 • 1 tsp salt

-1. Bring water to a boil in a pot.
+1. Bring water and salt to a boil in a medium pot.

-2. Add onions and salt.
+2. Add peeled onions and simmer for 10–15 minutes.

 Butter and Herb Boiled Onions Recipe